Astray63/FasterRCNN/README.md

-# Faster R-CNN Captcha Classifier
+# Faster R-CNN Images Classifier

 This is a PyTorch implementation of a Faster R-CNN model for classifying any images.
 The script can be used to train and evaluate the model on a custom COCO-formatted dataset.